What is Pawpaw? Here are 6 Fascinating Facts About This Trendy Fruit

 1) They're (Mostly) Wild

-Pawpaw are native to North America, growing wild in 26 states, mostly east of the Mississippi.
+Pawpaw is native to North America, growing wild in 26 states, mostly east of the Mississippi.
 It's probably best known and loved in the Mountain South, where stands of trees produce fruit that weighs between 5 and 16 ounces, making it the largest tree fruit in North America.
 In recent years, more pawpaw trees have been cultivated, but, for most fans of the fruit, part of the pleasure is in the thrill of the hunt for them in the wild.

 2) Pawpaws Are the "Poor Man's Banana"